ARM-software/astc-encoder/Docs/Encoding.md

 ## Encoding non-correlated channels

+Most other texture compression formats have a static channel assignment in terms of the expected data correlation.
+For example, ETC2+EAC assumes that RGB are always correlated and that alpha is non-correlated.
+ASTC can automatically encode data as either fully correlated across all 4 channels, or with any one channel assigned to a separate non correlated partition to the other three.

-ASTC can optionally assign any single color channel to a separate non-correlated partition to the other three channels, chosen on a block-by-block basis.
-In the general case there is no need for non-correlated data to be in a specific channel in the data set; the compressor will assign the non-correlated channel on demand if it is needed.
+The non-correlated channel can be changed on a block-by-block basis, so the compressor can dynamically adjust the coding based on the data present in the image.
+This means that there is no need for non-correlated data to be stored in a specific channel in the input image.

-It is worth noting that the alpha channel is treated differently to the RGB color channels in some circumstances:
+It is however worth noting that the alpha channel is treated differently to the RGB color channels in some circumstances:

 * When coding for sRGB the alpha channel will always be stored in linear space.
 * When coding for HDR the alpha channel can optionally be kept as LDR data.